Paris · Operators

 • European past-performance leading.
 EU framework agreements, French ministry references, and pan-European case studies leading the page.
 The US procurement officer wants US past-performance and US case examples first, with European context behind it.

 The maison is not the problem.
 The leader is not the problem.
-The US-facing frame is, and the frame is fixable.
+The US buyer path is, and the buyer path can be fixed.

 The fix sequence